Serving Nebraskan as musicians: 43rd Army Band of the Nebraska National Guard to celebrate patriotism during concert series

-Members of Nebraska National Guard have served our country in the military and now are using their musical talents to serve the citizens of Nebraska.
-The members of the 43rd Army Band will visit several Panhandle communities to perform free concerts, starting July 1-8.
+They have served our country in the military and now are using their musical talents to serve the citizens of Nebraska.
+The members of the 43rd Army Band of the Nebraska National Guard will visit several Panhandle communities to perform free concerts, starting July 1.

 The musicians had to audition for a seat in the band, something commanding Chief Warrant Office 2 Paul Kenney recalls from his teenage years.